 What is the incidence of thyroid cancer in the UK?

-According to statistics from Cancer Research UK (CRUK), over 2,100 people were diagnosed with thyroid cancer in the UK in 2007 and it is now the 18th most common cancer among women.
-The CRUK team estimates that the lifetime risk of developing thyroid cancer is one in 842 for men and one in 324 for women in the UK, with the risk being greater at older ages.
+According to statistics from Cancer Research UK (CRUK), on average over 3,500 people were diagnosed with thyroid cancer in the UK during 2014-2016 and it is now the 17th most common cancer among women.
+73% of thyroid cancer cases in the UK are in females, and 27% are in males.

 What is the outlook for people with thyroid cancer?

 Any diagnosis of cancer is alarming, but thyroid cancer is highly treatable, and most patients go on to live a full and normal life.
 However, thyroid cancer survivors do remain at some risk of recurrence and are recommended to have regular check-ups for life.

 The prognosis for young patients who are diagnosed with thyroid cancer following an accidental release of radioactive iodine is no worse than it would be for young patients diagnosed with a non-radiation-induced form of thyroid cancer, i.e. it is very good.